 Software piracy doesn’t require a hacker or skilled coder.
 Any normal person with a computer can become a software pirate if they don’t know about the software laws.
-With such a widespread impact, it’s important to understand what software piracy is and the dangers it presents.
+With such a widespread impact, it’s important to understand software piracy and its dangers.

-When you purchase a commercial software package, an end user license agreement ( EULA ) is included to protect that software program from copyright infringement.
+When you purchase a commercial software package, it includes an end-user license agreement ( EULA ) to protect that software program from copyright infringement.
 Typically, the license states that you can install the original copy of software you bought on one computer and that you can make a backup copy in case the original is lost or damaged.
-You agree to the licensing agreement when you open the software package (this is called a shrink wrap license), when you open the envelope that contains the software disks, or when you install the software.
+You agree to the licensing agreement when you open the software package (this is called a shrink-wrap license), when you open the envelope that contains the software disks, or when you install the software.

 Malware from unlicensed software costs companies worldwide nearly $359 billion a year.
 (Software Management: Security Imperative, Business Opportunity)